EbuOgden/SmartHome/README.md

   This smart home system has variety of sensors that makes user to track and control their home from iOS Smartphones.

   When a user connects to the system, system automatically starts the smart home sensors and observss the values.
-If any read data is not safe or not in the given range, the system will send a notification to the user.
+User can see the temperature value from phone's screen in real time.
+If any read data is not safe or not in the given range which is given by user, the system will send a notification to the user.
 User can control home's electric system, rgb light and activate or deactivate the buzzer.

   <hr>